Emotional Literacy Support Assistants

-My name is Maureen Wells and I have been working at Holywell for almost 14 years.
-During this time, I have had different roles across the school, including supporting children with additional needs, general classroom support and working with the Special Education Needs Co-ordinator.
-I have trained as an Emotional Literacy Support Assistant (ELSA.)
+We have been working at Holywell for many years.
+During this time, we have had different roles across the school, including supporting children with additional needs, general classroom support and working with the Special Education Needs Co-ordinator.
+We have trained as an Emotional Literacy Support Assistants (ELSA.)

 An ELSA is a member of staff who is trained to support children in the development of their emotional literacy.